marxin/texi2rst-generated/sphinx/cpp/header-files/once-only-headers.rst

 You can put comments outside the wrapper.
 They will not interfere with this optimization.

-.. index:: controlling macro

-.. index:: guard macro
+.. index:: controlling macro, guard macro

 The macro ``FILE_FOO_SEEN`` is called the :dfn:`controlling macro` or :dfn:`guard macro`.
 In a user header file, the macro name should not